-In accordance with the Asylum Act,639 the specific rules governing access of asylum seekers and their family members to health care640 are provided by Ministerial Order No 30/2001 and Ministerial Order No. 1042/2008,641 according to which:
+In accordance with the Asylum Act,671 the specific rules governing access of asylum seekers and their family members to health care672 are provided by Ministerial Order No 30/2001 and Ministerial Order No. 1042/2008,673 according to which:

-- 1. Access to health care encompasses medical care and medication, and is available from the moment the asylum seeker applies for asylum;642 - 2.
-Medical assistance and access to medicines for basic health needs and for emergency and primary health care are to be provided under the same conditions as for Portuguese citizens;643 - Asylum seekers have access to the SNS free of charge644 for emergency health care, including diagnosis and treatment, and for primary health care,645 as well as assistance with medicines, to be provided by the health services of their residence area.646
+- 1. Access to health care encompasses medical care and medication, and is available from the moment the asylum seeker applies for asylum;674 - 2.
+Medical assistance and access to medicines for basic health needs and for emergency and primary health care are to be provided under the same conditions as for Portuguese citizens;675 - 3.
+Asylum seekers have access to the SNS free of charge676 for emergency health care, including diagnosis and treatment, and for primary health care,677 as well as assistance with medicines, to be provided by the health services of their residence area.678

-Asylum seekers are entitled to health care until a final decision rejecting the asylum application unless required otherwise by the medical condition of the applicant.647 Additionally, the reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.648 This provision remains to be tested in practice due to the extremely limited number of such decisions to date (see Reduction or Withdrawal of Reception Conditions).
+Asylum seekers are entitled to health care until a final decision rejecting the asylum application unless required otherwise by the medical condition of the applicant.679 Additionally, the reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.680 This provision remains to be tested in practice due to the limited number of such decisions to date (see Reduction or Withdrawal of Reception Conditions).

-The special needs of particularly vulnerable persons must be taken into consideration in the provision of health care,649 through adequate medical care,650 and specialised mental health care including for survivors of torture and serious violence,651 and in detention.652 The responsibility for special treatment required by survivors of torture and serious violence lies with ISS.653
+The special needs of particularly vulnerable persons must be taken into consideration in the provision of health care, 681 through adequate medical care, 682 and specialised mental health care including for lbid.Article 52(1) in fine Asylum Act.